SPECIALTY BILLING, ANESTHESIA

 The Problem

-Anesthesia modifier selection isn't about preference — it's about documentation.
+Anesthesia modifier selection isn't about preference, it's about documentation.
 AA (physician personally performs), QX (CRNA with physician supervision), QY (physician medically directs one CRNA), and QZ (CRNA without supervision) each describe a legally distinct care model.
-Billing QX when QZ is documented, or AA when the physician was directing multiple CRNAs, creates a modifier-to-documentation mismatch that denies on the first pass and flags the practice for audit on the second.
+Billing QX when QZ is documented, or AA when the physician was directing multiple CRNAs, creates a modifier to documentation mismatch that denies on the first pass and flags the practice for audit on the second.

 How We Handle It

-Every claim is cross-referenced against the anesthesia record's documented supervision model before submission.
-Our coders are trained specifically on the QX/QY/QZ/AA matrix and the payer-specific rules that further restrict which modifiers are accepted.
+Every claim is cross referenced against the anesthesia record's documented supervision model before submission.
+Our coders are trained specifically on the QX/QY/QZ/AA matrix and the payer specific rules that further restrict which modifiers are accepted.

 15 minutes = 1 billing unit.
 Rounding errors, missing start/end times, and documentation gaps create systematic underpayment.